celestiaorg/celestia-app/specs/src/specs/namespace.md

 ## Reserved Namespaces
 Celestia reserves certain namespaces with specific meanings.
-As a result, applications must refrain from using these reserved namespaces for their data.
+As a result, applications MUST refrain from using these reserved namespaces for their blob data.
 The rationale behind this is that these namespaces dictate the positioning of data within the Celestia block.
-Thus, it is advisable for applications to avoid utilizing these reserved namespaces to ensure the desired placement of their data.
+Thus, applications ensure the desired placement of their blob data by avoiding utilizing these reserved namespaces.
-Below is the list of reserved namespaces with a description of their meaning.
+Below is the list of reserved namespaces with a brief description of their meaning.
 For more details regarding the meaning and application of the reserved namespaces, please see the [Data Square Layout](./data-square-layout.md) section.
 [//]: # (Note: The `PARITY_SHARE_NAMESPACE` uses the namespace version `255` so that it can be ignored via the `IgnoreMaxNamespace` feature from [nmt]&#40;https://github.com/celestiaorg/nmt&#41;.
 The `TAIL_PADDING_NAMESPACE` uses the namespace version `255` so that it remains ordered after all blob namespaces even in the case a new namespace version is introduced.)